MukhoTech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod a+x /var/0x01-shell_permissions => gives execution permission to the current directory and all subdirectrories mkdir -m 751 my_dir => create new directory with predefined set of permission chgrp school hello => a script that changes the group owner chown -R vincent:staff 0x01-shell_permissions => change the owner and group owner
+chmod a+x /var/0x01-shell_permissions => gives execution permission to the current directory and all subdirectrories mkdir -m 751 my_dir => create new directory with predefined set of permission chgrp school hello => a script that changes the group owner chown -R vincent:staff /tmp   => change the owner and group owner chown -h vincent:staff /tmp/_hello => to change sympolic link ownership